There are only a limited number of places so early application is advisable.

 Education Health Care Plan (EHCP) Interviews

 If a student has an Education Health Care Plan, you will be required to have an initial discussion with the Additional Learning Support team to discuss your EHCP and the provision.
 This will be pre-arranged and will happen before your interview.

 Previously, assessment days took place before interviews and would enable us to see how students perform within their chosen pathway.
 This is an important part of the admissions process as it allows staff to see how you engage in curriculum, as well as your suitability against the key criteria (see Admissions Policy).

 Due to the current situation, we will be looking to undertake these assessments may take place in one of two ways:

 On-site – We will invite students in for an assessment day with the relevant programme area.
 In this situation, we will ensure we follow the Government advice and guidelines around social distancing.

 Virtual – Students will be sent a project to complete from home.
 This will be relevant to their chosen area and will need to be submitted for marking within the given time frame.

 Offers and Appeals

 There are approximately 33 places available within Broadstairs Junior College (admission numbers are dependent on courses running.
 Please refer to our Admission Policy) Therefore, places will not be offered until all applicants have been interviewed and attended /submitted their assessment.
-Broadstairs Junior College will then make decisions based on the student’s application, interview and assessment.
+Broadstairs Junior College will then make decisions based on the students' applications, interviews and assessments.

 For further information, please contact Broadstairs Junior College: